 That “Out of Africa” feeling Sleeping in tents gives you that “Out of Africa” feeling as if you were in the movies together with Meryl Streep and Robert Redford.
 Sleeping under canvas makes you experience the sounds of the African bush.
 There is something special about the sound of the bush and many Africa visitors

 You want to go on safari.
 Should you book the lodges and safaris yourselves or book through a specialized Tour Operator?
-We, as African Flying Adventures, offer both group tours as well as assist those that want to go on a private safari.
-If you go on a group tour, you get the opportunity to
+We, as African Flying Adventures, offer both group tours as well as assist those that want to go on a private safari themselves without joining a group.
+If you go on a group tour,

 Nature’s impact In two previous posts, I discussed the value of guided tours opposed to unguided tours.
 Follow the link to The Essence of Guiding – 1 and The Essence to Guiding – 2 if you have missed these posts.
 Today I would like to elaborate on the impact of nature on the human mind.

 Wildlife photography is probably one of the most unpredictable types of photography.
 With people or models, you can ask them to move a little, or pose, but with wildlife, the rules are completely different.
 It has been just over a year since I joined African Flying Adventures on one of their trips to South Africa.

 Safaris are a great opportunity for wildlife photography.
 It has been just over a year since I joined African Flying Adventures on one of their trips to South Africa.
 It surely was an unforgettable experience!
 One of my most treasured moments was during an evening safari in the Timbavati Game Reserve.
 Landing on a bush